 Q 6.
 Is heart disease hereditary?

 A – Predominantly most of the diseases are hereditary.
 Heart diseases are no different, the genes play a vital role in determining the non-modifiable risk factors for a heart disease.
 If a parent has suffered a heart attack before the age of 55, even the child has a higher risk of getting one.

 Q 7.
 Are women susceptible to heart attacks?

 Men are genetically prone to heart attacks and suffer from heart diseases at a higher rate when compared to women.
 But that doesn’t rule out the chances of women contracting a heart disease.
 Women don’t suffer from specific symptoms and the chances of detecting a heart problem are very remorse.
 Hence, women must never neglect heart-related concerns.

-If you are a cardiology patient and have more questions that you want to get an advice on, then visit our website or leave a comment below.
+If you are a cardiology patient and have more questions that you want to get an advice on, then visit the best cardiology hospital in Bangalore

 A Healthy Heart will lead to a Happy Life!

 Infectious diseases refer to the illnesses caused by pathogens that get inside the…

 The Central Drugs Standard Control Organisation on September 6, 2022, approved the…